-Charles Schwab, TD Ameritrade $26B merger may jump start M&A
+Charles Schwab's $26B offer for TD Ameritrade may jump start M&A

 |WALGREENS BOOTS ALLIANCE INC.

 Another potential deal is a tie-up between Xerox and HP.
-Earlier this week, HP rejected a $33 billion offer from Xerox for being too low.
+Earlier this week, HP rejected a $33 billion offer from Xerox as too low.
 Xerox has said it could go to HP shareholders to try and win approval.

 |Ticker